KhronosGroup/SPIRV-LLVM-Translator/docs/Lowering.md

         %ret = call i16 @llvm.bswap.i16(i16 %0)

    The emulation functions are deleted.

+   This is the next best way of lowering a function.
+The functionality of the intrinsic is created by a call to LLVM's CreateIntrinsic, so the complexity within the translator is small.
+However, this is effectively using the translator to insert a library function at translation time.

 3. In SPIRVLowerLLVMIntrinsicPass in SPIRVLowerLLVMIntrinsic.cpp, calls to LLVM intrinsics are replaced with a call to an emulation function.
    The emulation function is represented as a text string of LLVM assembly and is parsed and added to the LLVM IR to be translated.
 The calls to the emulation functions and the emulation functions themselves will be translated